Church-Web-Development/nic-website/EMAILJS_SETUP.md

 - `phone` - The sender's phone number (optional)
 - `subject` - The message subject (optional)
 - `message` - The message content
-- `to_name` - Set to "Cardiff International Church"
+- `to_name` - Set to "Newport International Church"

 ## Troubleshooting